• 866-376-2463

 Do I need to upgrade my electrical panel at home to support a home electric vehicle charger?

-In most cases, home electric vehicle chargers can be installed without upgrading the existing electrical panel.
+In most cases, home electric vehicle chargers can be installed without upgrades to the existing electrical panel.
 If electrical capacity is limited, you can install a charger equipped with load management features to ensure the charger does not exceed the panel capacity.
-Consult with an electrician on our Residential Registered Vendor list to determine the right solution for your home.
+Learn more on the About Electric Vehicle Charging page.

 What kind of maintenance do electric vehicles require?